Jody Gormley: Clubs

 In 2006, Jody played midfield on the Bredagh Senior team that won the Down Junior Football Championship Final, defeating Teconnaught 1-8 to 0-5 in Downpatrick.
-They proceeded to hammer Drum of Derry in the Quarter Final Of The Ulster Junior Championship in Newcastle, County Down but lost to Noamh Brid of Donegal in the Semi at Breffni Park, Cavan.
+They proceeded to hammer Drum of Derry in the Quarter Final Of The Ulster Junior Championship in Newcastle, County Down but lost to Naomh Brid of Donegal in the Semi at Breffni Park, Cavan.

 Management

 Gormley started his inter-county management career with Down.
 After a promising start to the 2006 National League, Down's challenge tailed off, and they were disappointing in the 2006 Ulster Senior Football Championship, and were knocked out of the qualifiers by Sligo, after which, Gormley stepped down.

 Now plying his trade as a teacher, Gormley coached Abbey CBS, Newry to their first MacRory Cup final in nineteen years, which they won.
 The team also went on to win the All-Ireland colleges championship, the Hogan Cup.

 Gormley successfully applied to take over the Antrim management for the 2007 All-Ireland Senior Football Championship, a role he held for two seasons.

-Gormley has since moved back into club management, with Longstone, where he took over at the beginning of the 2010 season.
-Gormley kept the club in the top flight after winning a relegation play-off at the end of the season.
+Gormley moved back into club management, with Longstone, where he took over at the beginning of the 2010 season.
+He kept the club in the top flight after winning a relegation play-off at the end of the season.

+Gormley managed Trillick to the 2023 Tyrone Senior Championship, defeating Errigal Ciarán 1-13 to 0-13 after extra time.

+Personal life and death

+Gormley was married to Deirdre and had one son and two daughters.

+In July 2024, whilst on a family holiday in Florida, Gormley suffered a stroke.

+In November 2024, Gormley announced that he had been diagnosed with terminal liver cancer in September and had only months to live.
+He died from the disease six weeks later, on 9 December, at his home in Belfast.
+He was 53.